ensdomains/ensjs/docs/subgraph/function.getSubgraphRecords.md

 > **getSubgraphRecords**(`client`, `parameters`): `Promise`\< `GetSubgraphRecordsReturnType` \>

-Gets the records for a name from the subgraph
+Gets the records for a name from the subgraph.

+> [!NOTE]
+> It's recommended to use an API key from TheGraph to avoid rate limiting.
+Learn more in [Custom Subgraph URIs](../basics/custom-subgraph-uris.md).

 ## Example